 OFFICIAL WFLF NHRRM RESCUE/ SANCTUARY FACILITIES & PARTNERS

-The above organizations have been approved as Official WFLF Partnering Rescue and Sanctuary facilities.
+The above organizations have been approved and are accredited as Official WFLF Partnering Rescue and Sanctuary facilities.
 Partnership at this level is limited to qualified groups whose mission, ethics, values and adoption policies align with those of WFLF and its Saving America's Horses Initiative.
 WFLF utilizes best practices in screening partnering rescue and sanctuary organizations to insure that at risk equines rescued through the WFLF program will never be subject to roundup or slaughter again.
 Partnering organizations must also agree to oversight measures to insure that these equines will always be cared for humanely, will not be neglected, abandoned or abused, not be sold, or given away, or auctioned, nor utilized for breeding or racing, or rodeo activities, or for commercial exploitation.

 With special thanks to